ercpe/amavisvt/README.md

-`amavisvt` is a command-line program to include [Virustotal](https://virustotal.com) as an amavisd-new virus scanner by using the Virustotal Public API.
+`amavisvt` is a daemon to include [Virustotal](https://virustotal.com) as an amavisd-new virus scanner by using the Virustotal Public API.

-Before you think about integrating it into your mailserver, please have in mind that the Virustotal Public API has a very low request limit which isn't enough for most mail servers to provide good results.<br />
 `amavisvt` uses memcached to reduce the number of calls to the API.
 While it's possible to run amavisvt without memached, it's strongly advised to do so.
+Even with memcached in place, you might hit Virustotals API limit pretty fast and `amavisvt` will stop detecting an new threats.
+If you hit Virustotal's API limit regularly, you might want to change the API endpoint url to an alternative one (see below), which acts as a proxy and has a much higher limit.

-`amavisvt` uses the SHA256 hash of mimeparts to fetch file scan reports from Virustotal. `amavisvt` **does not** send any content to virustotal unless you have the filename pattern detection feature enabled (see amavisvt_example.cfg for details).
+`amavisvt` uses the SHA256 hash of mimeparts to fetch file scan reports from Virustotal.
+`amavisvt` **does not** send any content to virustotal unless you have the filename pattern detection feature enabled (see `amavisvt_example.cfg` for details).
 To reduce the number of requests to VT even further, `amavisvt` only asks for reports for parts whose mime type (identified by libmagic) starts with `application/`, `image/` or are typical scripts (perl, python, shell).

 In future versions, `amavisvt` may integrate configurable filter for the mime types and/or file extensions.